parthagni22/Drone-Security-Test-Agent/README.md

 - Search by time ranges (e.g., "14:00:00" to "16:00:00")
 - Filter alerts by priority (high, medium, low)
 - View detection and alert history

+### 🔄 Can I Use Both?
+**Yes!** Run `main.py` first to process real videos, then `demo.py` to explore results interactively.
+- Run main.py first to process real videos and populate the database
+- Then run demo.py to interactively explore those results
+- Or run demo.py standalone for simulation-only demonstration

 ## 🎯 Core Features